 TVB’s Man in the Net is from 1979 and while I was already around then, I barely remember anything about the series.
 Yup.
 Other than that LEGENDARY hamburger gorging segment, I have no other recollection about the series or the theme song.

 Yup.
 That’s how it happened.
 Reacquainted with the original recording from 1979 thanks to YouTube.
-Then utterly, deeply in love after hearing Teresa Cheung’s recent live performances.
+Then utterly, deeply in love after listening to Teresa Cheung’s recent live performances.

 Alright, story’s over!
 Free downloadable Electone sheet music, registration, etc, at …

 Free Yamaha Electone Score & Registration Data for 網中人 (Man in the Net)